robertpdavis/betfair-bet-bot/README.md

 Running install will install all the required client and server dependancies.
 This is a React web app.

+The seeding data will create the following MongoDB documents:
+* Required config data
+* A default scenario and stakingPlan
+* A user - John Smith username: johnsmith password: password
+* API settings record ready to enter betfair details into

-Note: Two env vars are required to hold secrets for encrption:
+Note: Two env vars are required to hold secret for authorisation and mongo database link (if running in the db in Mongo Atlas or elsewhere)
-*JWT_SECRET
-*ENCRYPT_SECRET
+* JWT_SECRET
+* MONGODB_URI

 ### File structure of the application:
 ```md